mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

 1. Make sure that DNS record has been generated into your domain hosting solution.
 If everything is configured properly, check the box "I confirm...", then click **[!UICONTROL Submit]**.

 1. Once the subdomain delegation has been submitted, the subdomain displays in the list with the **[!UICONTROL Processing]** status.
-For more on subdomains' statuses, refer to [this section](access-subdomains.md).
+For more on subdomains' statuses, refer to [this section](access-subdomains.md).<!--Is it going through the same validation process as when delegating subdomains?
+Same statuses as well?-->

     Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which can take up to 3 hours.
-Learn more in [this section](#subdomain-validation).
+Learn more in [this section](#subdomain-validation).<!--Do we need the validation step when using a domain that has already been delegated?
+(Section above)-->

 1. Once the checks are successful, the subdomain gets the **[!UICONTROL Success]** status.
-It is ready to be used to create your landing pages.
+It is ready to be used to create landing page presets.

     >[!NOTE]
     >
     >The subdomain will be marked as **[!UICONTROL Failed]** if you fail to create the validation record on your hosting solution.

 Once a subdomain is delegated to Adobe in [!DNL Journey Optimizer], a PTR record is automatically created and associated with this subdomain.
-[Learn more](ptr-records.md)
+[Learn more](ptr-records.md) <!--Is this true when delegating a new subdomain for LPs?-->

 **Related topics**